stepanko7/portfolio/README.md

 # Portfolio

-## Python implementaion of Zero Temperature String method 2 and 3 dimensions
+## Python implementaion of Zero Temperature String method in 2 and 3 dimensions

 ﻿In folder